 This weekend I will be welcoming a new intake of 10 BabyNatal trainee teachers from around the country.
 We always open our training weekends considering our personal values and how they fit with an empowering approach.
 All teachers who hold a Natal licence have been through a process of learning reflective practice in order to ensure that they are mindful about what and how they teach.

 Why is this important?
-The core values throughout the Natal Company are about empowerment.
+The core values throughout The Natal Family are about empowerment.
 In order to empower, one must be non-judgemental and unbiased.
 However, judgement and bias is part of human nature, and we must first be aware of it, in order to manage it.
 Natal classes aim to present options to parents in an empowering way, and it is this which differentiates us from a lot of education which does exist, teaching specific methods or approaches.
 Continue reading